How To Tour The Best Chocolates In Brussels

 The Brussels Card

-You also get discounts at the following chocolate shops!
+You also get discounts at the following chocolate shop!

 Elisabeth: 15% on the purchase of 35 Euros or more